Iterators

 • You can parallelize your code with minimal changes using rayon.

-Think of iterators as lazy functions - they only carry out computation when a consuming adapter like .collect() is called, not the .map() itself.
+Finally, don't forget that iterators are lazy functions - they only carry out computation when a consuming adapter like .collect() is called, not when the .map() is added to the chain.

 Iterator chains workflow advice